dbarj/orachksum/README.md

 The ORACHKSUM utility executes 2 types of compares to verify for integrity changes:

-1. Sum Compares
-For all objects that exists in DBA_SOURCE (Packages, Triggers, etc), all VIEWS and also some database files (like $ORACLE_HOME/rdbms/sql/), the tool will compare the sha1sum of the object in the target database with the one created originally by oracle.
+1. **Sum Compares** - For all objects that exists in DBA_SOURCE (Packages, Triggers, etc), all VIEWS and also some database files (like $ORACLE_HOME/rdbms/sql/), the tool will compare the sha1sum of the object in the target database with the one created originally by oracle.
 The tool will also show **matches** and **no matches** in pie graph of the section 1a:

-2. Line Compares
-For all the other type of objects (like privileges, jobs, audits, etc), the tool will fully compare what you have with the oracle initially install using a **_diff_** of your table with the oracle original table.
+2. **Line Compares** - For all the other type of objects (like privileges, jobs, audits, etc), the tool will fully compare what you have with the oracle initially install using a **_diff_** of your table with the oracle original table.
 Thus, for each type of object, there will be 2 reports: one showing the extra lines you have and the other showing what is missing in your database:

 ## Execution Steps ##